cguzman37/text-editor-pwa/README.md

 # Acknowledgements:

-The starter code was provided by our teacher assissant.
+The starter code was provided by our teacher assistant.
 I also worked in a study group with multiple students.